 - And many more common issues highlighted in this post…

 Since most websites have over 50% combined mobile and tablet traffic, it’s vitally important to get mobile right by identifying where improvements could be made.
-To make the best improvements, ensure that you compare metrics such as conversion rate for different devices before and after the change, ideally using split testing software such as Google Content Experiments, Visual Website Optimiser or Optimizely:
+To make the best improvements, ensure that you compare metrics such as conversion rate for different devices before and after the change, ideally using split testing software such as Google Optimize, Visual Website Optimiser or Optimizely:

 One great test is to simply pick up different smartphones or tablets and give your website a thorough test on each device.
 You’d be surprised how many website owners have never tried this simple method out!